HuaYuXiao/uav_landing/README.md

 The simulation employs the following technologies for accurate landing:

 - **Aruco Fractal Marker Pose Estimation:** Utilizes Aruco fractal markers to determine the precise position and orientation of the landing platform.
-- **Infrared Optical Beacons:** Uses and simulates infrared optical beacons to aid in precise positioning and landing of the UAV.

 # References
 - [Bachelor thesis](https://elib.spbstu.ru/dl/3/2023/vr/vr23-3642.pdf/en/info)